- The Good

 What Sets Prosper Apart

 The first thing that sets Prosper apart from other online loan services is not necessarily a plus.
 Prosper has pretty high standards when it comes to who it is lending money to.
 Generally, people applying for a loan must have a good credit score, a pretty solid income and a very low debt-to-income ratio.
 The payoff for this is lower interest rates in general, but Prosper isn’t the best online loan service for someone with poor credit.
+If you need help with raising your credit score, you can look at one of the the best credit repair companies to help you out, or check out our review of the top two services, Sky Blue Credit Repair compared to Lexington Law.

 In addition, Prosper offers partial loans, which is common for peer-to-peer lending services.
 If investors only decide to fund a portion of your loan request, and the total is 70 percent or more of your total loan request, Prosper will offer you a partial loan instead, which you can accept, or cancel and try applying again.